emer/axon/README.md

 * NMDA, VGCC, GABAB, Gk -- see [chans](chans) for equations, which operate on `VmDend` instead of `Vm`, as these channels are primarily located in the dendrites.
 These contribute to overall `Ge` excitatory conductance and `Gi` inhibition.

 And add in the pool inhib `Gi` computed above.

+#### External (Ext) Input from Clamped layers

+For "visible" layers that are driven by external input (`InputLayer`, `TargetLayer`), their input comes from the `Ext` neuron value (set via `ApplyInputs` method), which drives the `GeExt` variable as a temporally-integrated excitatory synaptic conductance value.  `TargetLayer`s are driven by regular synaptic inputs during the minus phase, but then only by Ext input during the plus phase.
+Likewise, the `PulvinarLayer` in the [Deep](DEEP.md) predictive learning framework is driven by driver inputs in the plus phase.

+It is important that the FS-FFFB inhibition function properly adjusts for the Target-like layers, so that inhibition is computed on all the synaptic input in the minus phase, but only on the GeExt-based input in the plus phase.
+The `Clamped` flag on the `fsfffb.Inhib` state makes this happen.

+The `PulvinarLayer` case is particularly tricky because sometimes the driver input can be weak or entirely missing, in which case it behaves like it does in the plus phase (using synaptic input).
+Thus, this layer needs to set the `Clamped` flag based on whether it actually got sufficient driver input -- see the `InhibClampThr` in `LayerParams.Pulv` for the controlling parameters here.

 #### SpikeFmG: Compute Vm and Spikes from all the G's